Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Understanding Adaptive Learning Rate

 \section{Understanding Adaptive Learning Rate}

-Adaptive learning rate algorithms like AdaGrad, RMSProp, and Adams have been recognized as a preconditioned iteration (\ref{pd_eqn3}) with a certain $M$; see \cite{murphy2013machine}.
-However, how these choices of $M$ lead to improved conditioning is unclear.
-Here, we use the convergence theory discussed above to show how these adaptive learning rate methods improve the condition number of the Hessian and thereby accelerate convergence.
+Accelerated gradient descent algorithms like AdaGrad, RMSProp, and Adams are widely used in deep learning.
+They are typically considered adaptive learning rate methods but have also been recognized as a preconditioned iteration (\ref{pd_eqn3}) with a certain preconditioner $M$; see \cite{murphy2013machine}.
+However, whether and how these choices of $M$ as obtained from the first order derivatives lead to improved conditioning of the Hessian is unclear.
+Here, we analyze these preconditioner to show how they improve the condition number of the Hessian and thereby accelerate convergence.